How do you choose between a fixed or variable-rate mortgage?

 If your credit score falls below 600, you will have a very difficult time getting approved from Canada’s major banks.
 You’ll more than likely have to work with an alternative lender.

 If you want to get a mortgage now without increasing your down payment or working with alternative lenders, you could get a co-signer.
-A co-signer promises to make your mortgage payments if you’re not able to.
-A co-signer makes it easier to qualify for a mortgage from traditional lenders, since the co-signer’s credit and income are being used for qualification purposes.
-If you go with the co-signer route, you’ll want to choose someone with good credit, good income, and not a lot of debt who’s willing to co-sign for you.
+A co-signer promises the lender that they will make your mortgage payments if you’re not able to.
+A co-signer thus makes it easier to qualify for a mortgage from traditional lenders, since the co-signer’s credit and income are being used for qualification purposes.
+If you go with the co-signer route, you’ll want to choose someone with good credit, good income and not a lot of debt who’s willing to co-sign for you.

 If you aren’t in a rush to buy a new home, you should take steps to improve your credit score.
-In general, you can do this by paying your bills on time, trying to not use more than 30% of your available credit limit, applying for new credit selectively, and not closing old credit accounts.
+In general, you can do this by paying your bills on time, trying to not use more than 30% of your available credit limit, applying for new credit selectively and not closing old credit accounts.
 By consistently taking these general steps, your credit score should start to improve in the coming months.
-If you have a zero credit score, here are specific steps you can take to build credit history.
+If you have a zero credit score, which is possible if you're new to Canada or new to credit in general (e.g. if you just turned 18) there are specific steps you can take to build credit history (see below, "How do I improve my credit score?").

 Your credit score also impacts your ability to get mortgage default insurance, which is required if your down payment is less than 20%.
-Mortgage default insurance protects your lender if you can’t make your mortgage payments.
+Mortgage default insurance protects your lender in the event that you can’t make your mortgage payments.
 In July 2021, the Canadian Mortgage and Housing Corporation (CMHC) changed their minimum credit score requirement for mortgage default insurance from 680 to 600.

 Mortgages insured by private insurers may not have as strict credit score requirements as the CMHC.
-These mortgages may have higher interest rates, but you may be able to qualify with a credit score below 680, or even 600.
+These mortgages will have substantially higher interest rates, but you may be able to qualify with a credit score below 680, or even below 600.

-Here’s a more detailed breakdown of steps you can take to improve your credit score and qualify for better mortgage rates in the future.
+Here’s a breakdown of steps you can take to improve your credit score and qualify for better mortgage rates in the future.

 Checking your credit score is the first step to improving your financial well-being.
 You can use Borrowell to check your credit score for free.
 Getting a handle on your credit score will help you access better products and get the best interest rates possible.
 Also, data says that checking your score can actually help you improve your credit!